- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

 I’m not an American Board of Anesthesiology (ABA) Examiner, but I’ve been lucky enough to know a dozen or more ABA Examiners over many years.
-Twice a year at Stanford we provide mock-oral exams to the anesthesia residents to prepare them for when they officially take the real exam at the conclusion of their training.
+Twice a year at Stanford we provide mock-oral exams to the anesthesia residents to prepare them for when they officially take the real anesthesia oral board exam at the conclusion of their training.

 The mock exams follow the exact format of the real oral exam, and I’ve co-examined with experienced ABA examiners on multiple occasions.
 Here’s what I’ve learned from them, and what Stanford’s ABA examiners teach their residents about passing the Oral Board Exam in Anesthesiology.